neerajsingh0101/vim/doc/tips.md

 gT => move to last tab
 #gt => move to the numbered tab

-:Rfind car => will take to car.rb

-Put the cursor on a model/controller name and hit gf.

-:AT for the alternate file in a new tab.

 ea => append new text to the end of a word